Jayprakash-SE/Flask-GitHub-Demo/README.md

 Flask-GitHub Demo
 =======================

-This is a demo app to demosreate the OAuth with GitHub with any OAuth Library.
+This is a demo app to demosreate the OAuth with GitHub without using any OAuth Library.

 ## Installation